Rizwan Farook and Tashfeen Malik: Rizwan Farook

-Syed Rizwan Farook was born on June 14, 1987 in Chicago, Illinois, to Muslim immigrants from Pakistan.
+Farook was born on June 14, 1987, in Chicago, United States, as one of four children to Muslim immigrant parents.
+His father, a truck driver, was born in Pakistan while his mother, a billing clerk, was born in India.

 Personal life

-According to sources, Farook had a "troubled childhood" and grew up in an abusive home in which his father was often violent towards his mother.
+According to sources, Farook had a "troubled childhood" and grew up in an abusive home in which his alcoholic father was often violent towards his mother.
 Farook grew up in Riverside, California, and attended La Sierra High School, graduating in 2004, one year early.
 He attended California State University, San Bernardino, and received a bachelor's degree in environmental health in either 2009 or 2010.
 He was a student for one semester in 2014 at California State University, Fullerton in their graduate program for environmental engineering, but never completed the program.

+Farook's older brother left home shortly after high school to enlist in the United States Navy, serving between 2003 and 2007 during the Iraq War on the USS Enterprise.
+In 2006, Farook's parents divorced, with his mother citing her husband's domestic abuse and declining mental health, which had included numerous suicide threats.

 Farook had a profile on the dating website iMilap.com, in which he listed backyard target practice as a hobby.
 A lawyer for Farook's family also said that he would go to firing ranges by himself.

 Farook worked as a food inspector for the San Bernardino County Department of Public Health for five years before the shooting.
 From July to December 2010, he was a seasonal employee for the county.
 He was hired as an environmental health specialist trainee on January 28, 2012, and became a permanent employee on February 8, 2014.
 Coworkers described Farook as quiet and polite, and said that he held no obvious grudges.